somramnani/Perrucci-Media/README.md

 # ![](/images/LogoBig.PNG)

 ## Overview
-A website built for a production company.
+A simlple website built for a production company.

 ## Tools/Languages Used
 - HTML5